April 1, 2021

-We provide 6 detailed constructive feedback examples for performance reviews that truly help employees to learn from mistakes and upskill
+We have put together 6 detailed constructive feedback examples for performance reviews that truly help employees to learn from mistakes and up-skill.

 Performance reviews are often a dreaded mark on HR’s calendar.
 Employees often feel demotivated by traditional appraisals.
 Constructive feedback feels notably absent.

 This is probably because giving genuinely constructive feedback is tough.
 Many managers and leaders would rather avoid hard truths altogether than give honest, evidence-based reviews.
 Others give out negative feedback carelessly – without thinking how it might impact on employee motivation.

 On top of this, performance reviews are often designed in less-than-constructive ways.
 A simplistic rating on performance does not give a clear picture of how we can improve.
 An annual performance review may assess employees based on work they completed 6 months ago.

 This leads to a reviews process that does more harm than good.
 Either employees are unaware of how to improve, or they are so conscious of their faults that they lose motivation altogether.

 Luckily, it doesn’t have to be this way.
 It is possible to create a reviews process that is truly productive.
 Comments in appraisals should be evidenced with events and behaviors, not personality traits.
 Managers should follow up with employees on criticism, and help provide solutions to any problem areas.